Bermuda: Later 17th century

-In the 17th century, the Somers Isles Company suppressed shipbuilding, as it needed Bermudians to farm in order to generate income from the land.
-The Virginia colony, however, far surpassed Bermuda in both quality and quantity of tobacco produced.
+In the 17th century, the Somers Isles Company suppressed shipbuilding, as it needed Bermudians to farm to generate income from the land.
+The Virginia colony, however, far surpassed Bermuda in quality and quantity of tobacco produced.
 Bermudians began to turn to maritime trades relatively early in the 17th century, but the Somers Isles Company used all its authority to suppress turning away from agriculture.
 This interference led to islanders demanding, and receiving, revocation of the company's charter in 1684, and the company was dissolved.

 Bermudians rapidly abandoned agriculture for shipbuilding, replanting farmland with the native juniper trees (Juniperus bermudiana, called Bermuda cedar).
 Establishing effective control over the Turks Islands, Bermudians deforested their landscape to begin the salt trade.
 It became the world's largest and remained the cornerstone of Bermuda's economy for the next century.
 Bermudians also vigorously pursued whaling, privateering, and the merchant trade.

+Some islanders, especially in St David's, still trace their ancestry to Native Americans, and others are unaware that they have such ancestry.
+Hundreds of Native Americans were shipped to Bermuda.
+The best-known examples were the Algonquian peoples such as Pequots, Wampanoags, Podunks, Nipmucks, Narragansetts and others who were exiled from the New England colonies and sold into slavery in the seventeenth century, notably in the aftermaths of the Pequot War and King Philip's War; some are believed to have been brought from as far away as Mexico.